Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared

 \subsection{Subjective measures}

-The survey revealed significant differences in all measures of Social Presence, Co-presence, Perceived Attentional Engagement, and Perceived Behavioral Interdependence.
+The survey revealed significant main effect in all measures of Social Presence, Co-presence, Perceived Attentional Engagement, and Perceived Behavioral Interdependence.
 Notably, significant differences were found in comparisons of the co-presence sub-scale, except between the ALONE and NONE conditions.
-These results led to the rejection of the hypothesis ${\bf H1}$.
+These results caused the rejection of the hypothesis ${\bf H1}$.

 The ALL condition yielded the highest scores, indicating a high level of social presence, which was not unexpected.
 It is well documented that the presence of a partner's avatar increases social presence, as demonstrated through various studies \cite{Aseeri2021-xw, Yoon2019-gi, Heidicker2017-wk, Weidner2023-ee}.
 Our findings reinforce the importance of displaying a partner's avatar in the SVE.